 The Institute sits on a 545-ha site adjacent to the Bukit Lagong Forest Reserve in the Kepong municipality, 16 km northwest of Kuala Lumpur.
 Forest Research Institute Malaysia (FRIM) was awarded the MS ISO 9001:2015 certification starting 2017.
 It was gazetted as a Natural Heritage Site on 10 February 2009 under the National Heritage Act 2005, and officially declared as a National Heritage on 10 May 2012.
-FRIM is working towards attaining the recognition as a UNESCO World Heritage Site.
-Its nomination to be included into the Tentative List of the UNESCO World Heritage Sites was accepted at the 41st World Heritage Committee (WHC) Meeting held in Krakow, Poland on 7 July 2017.
-The Institute is led by Dato’ Dr Abd Latif Mohmod as its Director General.
+FRIM is working towards attaining recognition as a UNESCO World Heritage Site.
+Its nomination to be included in the Tentative List of the UNESCO World Heritage Sites was accepted at the 41st World Heritage Committee (WHC) Meeting held in Krakow, Poland on 7 July 2017.
+The Institute is led by Dato’ Dr. Abd Latif Mohmod as its Director-General.

 For Malaysian adults and Student above 13 years old - RM1, Students under 13 years old - Free Admission.
 For non-Malaysian adults and Student above 13 years old - RM5, Students under 13 years old - RM1.
 OKU are entitled to Free admission